 Figure 2.
 Schematic diagram of staged matrix approach to determining pre-consent data gathering requirements.
 The numbers (1-7) refer to the stages which are detailed further in subsequent tables.
-The red shaded area represents the technology/duration assessment parts of the process which need to be carried out separately for each identified impact pathway, the blue shaded area show the receptor/location assessment parts which need to be carried out separately for each identified out separately for each species/population potentially impacted.
+The red shaded area represents the technology/duration assessment parts of the process which need to be carried out separately for each identified impact pathway, the blue shaded area show the receptor/location assessment parts which need to be carried out separately for each species/population potentially impacted.